klen/muffin/docs/usage.rst

 Run tasks in background
 -----------------------

-Muffin provides a simple way to run tasks in background: `Application.run_background`
+Muffin provides a simple way to run tasks in background: `Application.run_after_response`

 .. code-block:: python